Koken-Community-Support/OxyGen/README.md

 #### Credits
 Full credit goes to John (@jhne) Elgenstierna for ideas and intial design of norma that i forked, and the new menu options that v2.0 got.

 Thanks to Daniel (@DanielMuller) Muller for helping out with the PhotoSwipe integration.

+Thanks to Chris (@Hard-One) for all the bug hunting and suggestions!